 The number of c-sections are very high in Chile, doctors will offer a c- section for women who are worried about pain.
 Nevertheless, if you want a natural birth then the doctor will comply with your wishes.
 Although home births are not very common they can be carried out with the support of a doctor or midwife if you so wish, however, not all doctors will offer this service.

 The total cost of a natural birth and postnatal care is around half the price of what you would expect to pay in the United States.
 Even a c-section in Chile is around 40% cheaper than what it would be in the States.

 If your baby is delivered in Chile, then your newborn is entitled to a dual citizenship.
 For more information about dual citizenship, contact your embassy.
-Once you have given birth, the hospital will provide you with a local birth certificate in order to register the birth at your local embassy.
+Once you have given birth, the hospital will provide you with a local birth certificate to register the birth at your local embassy.